Exploring Refs in React

 class Parent extends Component {render() {return (<Child name='John' />)}}class Child extends Component {render() {const { name } = this.props;if(name){return(<p>Hello {name}</p>)}return (<p>Hello World</p>)}}

-The above case is possible because we were able to edit <Child />
+The above case is possible because we were able to edit <Child />.
+But what if

 Refs to rescue